Aditya-Acharya12/wordle-clone/README.md

    ```bash
    npm run dev
    ```
-4.**Open your browser**: Navigate to http://localhost:3000 to play the game.
+4. **Open your browser**: Navigate to http://localhost:3000 to play the game.

 ---